ParampreetR/asc-frontend/docs/final/1_introduction/3_scope.md

 - provide information about various courses in the college
 - provide admission schedule to students before starting of new session
 - provide information about various activities and resources for students
+- Student can view study materials, Exam routine and important news related to their college, class, course in one place with a click of mouse
 - To receive queries from users either by web forms, emails, and telegram chat bot
 - Provide chat bot connected to Telegram bot API
 - Easy to understand by user and operate